 Invoices are expected to be settled either at the time of treatment, or when the patient is collected from the surgery.
 Prescriptions for medicines and other items are to be paid for either at the time of ordering, or at the time of collection.
 Exceptions to this would be if there is in existence already a small animal account, or an ongoing insurance claim.

-If payment is not made at the time of treatment, our terms are settlement in full within 21 days of the invoice date.
+All payments are due at the time of treatment.
 The account may be settled using the following: Cards: We prefer payment by card, either in person, or over the telephone.
 The following cards are acceptable: – Switch, Solo, Delta, Diners Club, Mastercard or Visa.
 We are unable to accept American Express cards.
 Cash: This must be delivered in person to the surgery.
-BACS (Bank Automated Credit Service), with an email notification to our accounts department at email@example.com
+BACS (Bank Automated Credit Service), with an email notification requesting your client reference number prior to payment from our accounts department at firstname.lastname@example.org.

 The practice reserves the right to send unpaid accounts to outside collection agencies and/or to the County Court.
 Should these outside agencies be used, the cost of collection will be carried by the debtor.
 Unpaid accounts will be sent for collection after a period of three months from the date of completion of the work, unless good reasons for non-payment have been produced.
 Information regarding non-payment of accounts, or a perceived inability or reluctance to pay, may be shared with other veterinary practices and credit reference agencies.